Quantum thermodynamics with fast driving and strong coupling via the mesoscopic leads approach: Thermodynamics of driven open quantum systems

 \subsection{Description of the thermodynamics}

+In this section, we will discuss the thermodynamic quantities in the setup described in the previous section.
+Our choice of definitions is completely self consistent, despite not being unique.
+A careful discussion of this point is given further in this section.
 We focus on the average thermodynamic currents, such as work, heat and entropy production.
 The work performed by the external protocol is defined as the change in energy of the global set-up,

-Under this sign convention, work is positive if done \textit{on} the system and negative if its done \textit{by} the system.
+Under this sign convention, work is positive if done \textit{on} the system and negative if it is done \textit{by} the system.
 Since only the system Hamiltonian is time-dependent, the work can be re-written as follows,

 where we used the fact that $\partial \hat{H}_{\text{tot}}/ \partial t = \partial \hat{H}_{\text{S}}/ \partial t$.

 We define the entropy production as Refs.~\cite{Esposito2009a, Reeb_2014, Landi_2021, Strasberg_tutorial_2021},